 What paper should I use?

-Using the proper paper keeps your brush tips in great condition so look for ultra smooth paper designed for use with brush pens and markers.
-My favorites are:
+Using the proper paper keeps your brush tips in great condition, so look for ultra-smooth paper designed for use with brush pens and markers.
+My paper recommendations are as follows:

 - Rhodia Dot Pad